BrandonW24/BrandonW24.github.io/index.md

 ---
 layout: default
-title: Game Developer Portfolio
+title: XR Software Developer
 ---

 # Game Developer Portfolio

 Welcome to my game development portfolio!
 Here, you'll find a collection of projects I've worked on, showcasing my skills in game design, programming, and creativity.
 Each project has its own dedicated page with more details.

+This site is still very much under construction at the moment!

 ---